 5. “The existence of a narrow strip of wilderness between Nephi and Zarahemla adds to the difficulty of estimating the size of book of lands.”
 That is not accurate.
-The east to west width was stated as 1.5 days wide.
+The east-to-west width was stated as 1.5 days wide.
 There are other distances given which confirm that.
-The width from Zarahemla to the East Sea less than a day (Alma 58:14, 24-25).
+The width from Zarahemla to the East Sea is less than a day (Alma 58:14, 24-25).

 Like most modelers, Hansen failed to identify those land distances.
 His model is vague when it comes to the East Sea.
 In any case, if Batavia was Zarahemla, it would take much longer to reach his proposed East Sea.
 The wilderness between Nephi and Zarahemla had zero influence on how wide their lands were.

 6. “I believe the river Sidon is the Genesee River.”
 The City of Zarahemla was next to the River Sidon, not 25 miles away as it is in his model.
 (Batavia to Genesee River).

 They readily crossed the River Sidon and were baptized in it, which is not a possibility with the Genesee River/Gorge, which is nicknamed the Grand Canyon of the East.